806.8 Storm Water Pollution Prevention Plan (SWPPP)

 806.8.6.4.10 Brush Pile Checks/Barriers

-Brush pile checks or barriers are considered to be temporary BMPs that can be effective during clearing and grubbing operations.
-Piled and compressed tree tops, limbs, stumps and other vegetation, when placed in a non-jurisdictional drainage swale or around the perimeter of a land disturbance site, can effectively impound gravel, soil and other eroded materials that otherwise may be carried off of MoDOT right of way during runoff events.
+Brush pile checks or barriers are considered be temporary BMPs that can be effective during clearing and grubbing operations.
+Piled and compressed tree tops, limbs, stumps and other vegetation, when placed in a non-jurisdictional drainage swale or around the perimeter of a land disturbance site, can effectively impound gravel, soil and other eroded materials.
 Brush pile checks are not appropriate for use in jurisdictional (Section 404 of the Clean Water Act) bodies of water.

 To be effective, brush piles should be compressed tight to the ground by clearing equipment at the time of installation so there is no void beneath.
 Brush checks and barriers are only intended to operate as stand-alone BMPs for a very short time period during initial clearing and grubbing, and should be bolstered by the installation of additional supportive measures upgrade or downgrade of the structures, such as sediment basins, sediment traps, ditch checks, etc., as soon as practicable.
 When these other devices are installed, the brush check/barrier may be left in place as additional filtration, if permissible, or removed.